PetrAdminus/supra-project/SupraLottery/README.md

 ## Rollback
 - Use `backup/lottery_monolith` or `lottery_backup` for the legacy contract.
-- Legacy publish commands remain in the runbook (section “Legacy”).
+- Legacy publish commands remain in the runbook (section вЂњLegacyвЂќ).